 Major environmental issues in India

-Though pollution tops the list, deforestation, depletion of underground water tables, damage to the mineral resources such as forests, and sand are also posing a serious threat.
+Though pollution is on top of the list, the other problems such as deforestation, depletion of underground water tables, damage to the mineral resources like forests are some of the other issues demanding immediate attention.
 Deforestation has further resulted in the degradation of farmland, loss of biodiversity and poor health of the ecosystems.
-Health issues like infections, birth defects and mental illnesses have increased as a result of pollution.
+Health issues like infections, birth defects and mental illnesses have been substantially increasing despite many measures.
 Global warming is another cause of concern which is growing at a rapid pace.
+Let us discuss some of the basic environmental issues that our country is facing.

-India has witnessed a profound amount of pollution.
-This is even more worse in the metro cities like Delhi, Calcutta, and Mumbai.
-As far as India is concerned, the primary sources of pollution are; the rapid burning of fossil fuels, burning of fuelwood and biomass and the ineffective waste management strategies that lack organized garbage and waste treatment plans.
-We are also facing a serious shortage of technical facilities that help in mitigating the natural calamities like floods and outbreak of epidemic diseases.
-Despite a lot of oceans around, the country is facing drought in many states.
-Some of the regions have very poor access to the basic need - clean drinking water.
+India has witnessed a profound degree of pollution in the past 50 years of industrial era.
+This is even worse in the metro cities like Delhi, Calcutta, and Mumbai.
+As far as India is concerned, the primary sources of pollution are; the rapid burning of fossil fuels, burning of fuelwood and exhaustion of biomass.
+One of the worry is the ineffective waste management strategies that lack the organized operational plan in the management of garbage.
+The country is also facing an intense shortage of technical facilities that help in mitigating the natural calamities like floods and outbreak of epidemic diseases.
+Despite as many as oceans around, the country is facing drought in many states.
+Some of the regions have very poor access to the basic need - clean drinking water because of the pollution of existing water sources.
 In many localities, the sewage treatment system is still a dream.
-In addition to water pollution, there has been a drastic depletion in the soil quality as a result of excessive use of pesticides and insecticides.
+In addition to water pollution, there has been a drastic depletion in the soil quality because of the over usage of pesticides and insecticides.
 On the other hand, urbanization and industrialization have welcomed a substantial level of noise pollution.

 2. Excessive use of groundwater

-As the monsoons are slowly shrinking, groundwater irrigation by digging bore wells has witnessed an unexpected raise.
+As the monsoons are slowly shrinking, groundwater irrigation by digging bore-wells has observed an unexpected raise.
 Extracting a lot of underground water led to a falling level of groundwater tables.
 We won`t be surprised if the government declares the majority of our cities as completely dry.

 3. Climate Change